Andres9890/iagitbetter/README.md

 ### Options

 - `--metadata=<key:value>` – custom metadata to add to the IA item
-- `--bundle-only` – only upload git bundle, not all files
+- `--all-files` – upload all repository files in addition to git bundle (by default, only the bundle is uploaded)
 - `--quiet` / `-q` – suppress verbose output
 - `--version` – show version information
 - `--no-update-check` – skip checking for updates on PyPI